 - The project crosses team boundaries.
 Cross-functional initiatives benefit from dedicated context that doesn’t live in any one team’s space.

 For simpler work, I use a flatter folder structure with documents organized by type.
-Project brains are for the complex initiatives where context fragmentation is a real cost.
+Project brains are for the complex initiatives where losing the thread between sessions costs me real time.

 How AI Uses Project Brains